Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: Conclusions and discussions

 \section{Conclusions and discussions}

-This study investigated the fluctuations in pulsar timing originating from the coherent oscillation of scalar dark matter up to the subleading order of $\mathcal{O}(k/m)$, as well as from the acoustic oscillation of non-adiabatic perfect fluid dark matter based on the self-interaction of gravity.
-The distinctive signatures in pulsar timing residuals and angular correlations were presented for these two types of dark matter.
-Specifically, the pulsar timing residual from non-adiabatic perfect fluid dark matter was shown to be sensitive to the distance to a pulsar, while that for scalar dark matter is not.
-In PTA frequency bands, the angular correlation from the scalar dark matter tends to be constant, while the angular correlation from the perfect fluid dark matter still has oscillatory behavior with respect to $kL_{\rm A}$ or $kL_{\rm B}$.
-We thus studied these angular correlation patterns in NANOGrav 15-year data set by subtracting the stochastic gravitational wave signals.
-The best fit might suggest that the composition of non-adiabatic perfect fluid dark matter in our galaxy is much greater than that of ultralight scalar dark matter, due to $C_1/C_0\simeq 10^{-7}$.
+This study investigated the fluctuations in pulsar timing originating from the coherent oscillation of scalar dark with the subleading-order correction of $\mathcal{O}(k/m)$, as well as from the acoustic oscillation of non-adiabatic perfect fluid dark matter, based on the pure gravitational effect.
+Distinctive behaviors in pulsar timing residuals and angular correlations were presented for these two types of dark matter.
+We further compared these observables in the PTA frequency band and considering the known distances of pulsars.
+For scalar dark matter, both the timing residual amplitude and the angular correlation are sensitive to small variations in the distance of pulsars, $\delta L$, due to the subleading-order correction.
+In contrast, for perfect fluid dark matter, it is insensitive to the $\delta L$.
+It is expected that the distinctive behaviors could be used to identify different types of dark matter in the future.

-For scalar dark matter, due to the subleading terms of $\mathcal{O}(k/m)$, timing residuals have directional dependence, and the angular correlations on PTAs are no longer uniform with respect to the angle separation.
-In the presence of non-adiabatic perfect fluid dark matter in our galaxy, we first found that the acoustic oscillations should occur.
-Consequently, these oscillations can generate metric perturbations, influencing pulsar timing.
-Theoretically, pulsar timing might also offer a way to discern whether dark matter in our galaxy is adiabatic or not.
+We considered the dark matter in our galaxy as either the deterministic sources or stochastic sources.
+In PTA observations, the determined sources can be detected with timing residuals from a single pulsar \cite{Detweiler:1979wn}, while the stochastic sources could be detected using angular correlation of signals from a set of pulsar pairs \cite{Hellings:1983fr}.
+They are two different ways to analyze potential signals in PTAs.
+Both of them were also considered in PTA observations \cite{NANOGrav:2023hvm}.

+We showed that the non-adiabatic perfect fluid dark matter can have impact on the pulsar timing.
+If it is of a deterministic source, there is an enhancement in the timing residual amplitude when $\hat{n} \cdot \hat{k} = -c_\text{s}$.
+Namely, the direction of the radio beam from a pulsar $\hat{n}$ is orthogonal to the propagation direction of the oscillating perfect fluid dark matter $\hat{k}$.
+On the other hand, if it is of stochastic source, its angular correlation in PTAs tends to be a constant, and is enhanced only when the pulsar pair is very close to each other.
+In this sense, perfect fluid dark matter might be a more suitable physical origin for monopolar signals in angular correlations compared to the scalar dark matter.